bluejayA/substation/docs/reference/developers/formbuilder-guide.md

 The **FormBuilder** component provides a unified, consistent API for creating forms across all OpenStack services in the Substation UI.
 It consolidates all form field types into a single component with built-in validation, navigation, and state management.

+You could build all this yourself.
+You could spend weeks implementing text editing, navigation, validation, and state management.
+Or you could use FormBuilder and ship your feature today.
+Your choice.

 ## Features

 - **Unified API**: Single component for all form field types